Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 Even if you’ve never formalized your sales process before, the raw materials are in place.
 Your reps likely have a general outline of sales activities that they follow for each sale, including commitments that they have to secure along the way from their prospects.

 The first step in building a sales process is gaining a full understanding of what your sales team is currently doing to turn leads into customers.
-What is the first thing that your sales reps do to connect with a potential buyer, and what is the last thing they do to finish the sale?
-With those end-points in mind, you can begin to fill in the blanks.

 “Too often, sales managers build a sales process that has no relevance or familiarity with what the team is already doing,” says former Nutshell CEO Joe Malcoun.
 “Not only do you want your reps to recognize what you are asking of them, but you need them bought in from the beginning.”